-As the two walked and talked, Lydia learnt that due to failure to afford sanitary pads, Kyomuhendo had been using 3 pieces of the same old cloth over the last 2 years of managing her menstruation.
+As the two walked and talked, Lydia learned that due to failure to afford sanitary pads, Kyomuhendo had been using 3 pieces of the same old cloth over the last 2 years of managing her menstrual flow.
 She learnt that the same cloth was shared among 3 of her sisters and 2 other cousins who all lived with them.

 Her mother mentioned with distress that the cloth had not only changed color over time but had also developed a very bad odor making it increasingly uncomfortable to wear at school or any other public place.

 “I silently concluded that this form of menstrual management was the source of Kyomuhendo’s pain and I was determined to do something about it.
-A week later I was selected to participate in the CAMTech Uganda internship programme and I got my chance to tell this story.”
+I facilitated the CAMTech Uganda internship programme and I got my chance to tell this story to ateam of students who had enrolled for the programme.”
 Lydia explains.

 The Eco-Smart Pads idea